almereyda/awesome-starred/README.md

 - [couchdb-node-cms](https://github.com/HusseinTaha/couchdb-node-cms) - A CMS for couchdb and nodejs
 - [irecord](https://github.com/ericelliott/irecord) - An immutable store that exposes an RxJS observable.
 Great for React.
 - [neighborhoods](https://github.com/enam/neighborhoods) - Crowd sourcing neighborhood boundaries, stories, and descriptions.
 Making pretty maps.
-- [Silex](https://github.com/silexlabs/Silex) - Silex is a static website builder in the cloud.
 - [react-motion](https://github.com/chenglou/react-motion) - A spring that solves your animation problems.
 - [frontend-nanodegree-resume](https://github.com/udacity/frontend-nanodegree-resume) - This repository is used for one of the projects in Udacity's Front-End Web Developer Nanodegree program.
 Learn how to become a Front-End Developer today with line-by-line code reviewed projects and get a job with career services!
 - [js.org](https://github.com/js-org/js.org) - Dedicated to JavaScript and its awesome community since 2015